iljapanic/panic-bachelor/markdown/sections/8-references.md

 Detlor, B. (2010).
 Information management.
 International Journal of Information Management, 30(2), 103–108.

 Dorte, M. (2012).
 New Directions in Information Management Education in Denmark: On the Importance of Partnerships with the Business Community and the Role of Interdisciplinary Theory to Create a Coherent Framework for Information Management.
 In *Library and Information Science Trends and Research: Europe (Vol. 6, pp. 247–270)*.
 Emerald Group Publishing Limited.

+Dreyfuss, H. (1955/2003).
+Designing for People.
+New York: Allworth Press.

 eMarketer.
 (2014a, January 16).
 Smartphone Users Worldwide Will Total 1.75 Billion in 2014.
 Retrieved May 17, 2015, from http://www.emarketer.com/Article/Smartphone-Users-Worldwide-Will-Total-175-Billion-2014/1010536

 eMarketer.
 (2014b, December 11).
 2 Billion Consumers Worldwide to Get Smart(phones) by 2016.
 Retrieved May 17, 2015, from http://www.emarketer.com/Article/2-Billion-Consumers-Worldwide-Smartphones-by-2016/1011694